-4. SOME RESULTS FROM PROJECT ACTs
+4. SOME RESULTS FROM THE ACTS PROJECT

-The figures below show the there are serious concerns at the % of correct answer to a survey carried out by partner of EU funded project ACTs was around 70 but more alarming was that those with no experience of COLREGs did almost performed as well as the more experience seafarers
+The figures below should cause serious concern that the percentage of correct answer to a COLREGs knowledge survey carried out by the partners of the EU funded ACTs project was around 70%.
+Even more alarming was that those with no experience of COLREGs performed as well as more experienced seafarers and MET lecturers!
+When considering a more challenging rule (10) again those with no experience scored better than those with experience and almost as well as the MET lecturers.

 Figure 7.
-Percent of Correct Answers by Respondents - All existing COLREG rules
+Percent of Correct Answers by Respondents - All existing COLREG rules marifuture